FanChiMao/CMFNet/README.md

 Presentation Slides:

 ***
-> Abstract : Image restoration is a challenging ill-posed problem which also has been a long-standing issue.
-> However, most of learning based restoration methods are proposed to solve one degradation type which means they are lack of the generalization.
-> In this paper, we proposed a multi-branch restoration model inspired from the Human Visual System of Retina Ganglion Cells which support well with multiple restoration tasks in a general framework.
->  Our experiments show that the proposed multi-branch architecture, called CMFNet, performs competitive results on seven datasets include image deblurring, dehazing and deraindrop which are the common degradations on autonomous cars' camera.
+> Abstract : Image restoration is a challenging and ill-posed problem which also has been a long-standing issue.
+However, most of learning based restoration methods are proposed to target one degradation type which means they are lack of generalization.
+In this paper, we proposed a multi-branch restoration model inspired from the Human Visual System (i.e., Retinal Ganglion Cells) which can achieve multiple restoration tasks in a general framework.
+The experiments show that the proposed multi-branch architecture, called CMFNet, has competitive performance results on four datasets, including image deblurring, dehazing and deraindrop which are very common applications for autonomous cars.

 ## Network Architecture
 <img src = "./figures/CMFNet.png" width="750">